Ncohen10/MissionControl/README.md

 # MissionControl

 The UBNL Mission Control Software for the LinkSat Satellite.
-This uses [OpenMCT Framework](https://github.com/nasa/openmct) developed by The NASA Ames Research Center.
+This uses the [OpenMCT Framework](https://github.com/nasa/openmct) developed by The NASA Ames Research Center.
+Originally cloned from [their repository](https://github.com/nasa/openmct).

 ## Download This Repository